Topped with a blanket of caramelized bacon, these Thick and Rich Smoky Sweet Baked Beans are the hit of any party or cookout!

 For the slow cooker, put all the ingredients into a slow cooker and set to low for 6-8 hours.
 You won’t get the same caramelization on the bacon, but they’ll still be delicious!

 Place them in an oven-safe dish and cover with foil.
-Bake at 325 degrees F for 10 minutes.
+Bake at 325 degrees F for 20-30 minutes or until heated through.
 They can also be reheated in the microwave for one minute, or more depending on serving size and your microwave wattage.

 - No Fuss Grilled Corn on the Cob